ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-210.md

 ### Late Work

 {{% notice warning %}}
 Read this late work policy very carefully!
-If you are unsure how to interpret it, please contact the instructors via Piazza.
+If you are unsure how to interpret it, please contact the instructors via email.
 Not understanding the policy does not mean that it won't apply to you!
 {{% /notice %}}

 Read this late work policy very carefully!
 If you are unsure how to interpret it, please contact the instructors via emailing cc210-help.
 Not understanding the policy does not mean that it won’t apply to you!